Aratohu tāpiri — mā te tumu whakarae Supplementary guidance note — functional chief executives

 A functional chief executive is only responsible for carrying out their particular functions, and not any other functions of the host department, except as expressly provided for in the Public Service Act 2020 and as detailed in the establishing Order in Council.
 In turn, the chief executive of a host department is not responsible for the particular functions of a functional chief executive.

-Functional chief executives may use appropriations through a delegation from a department and as directed by an appropriation minister to carry out their specific function under the Public Finance Act 1989.
+Functional chief executives may use appropriations through a delegation from a department.
 Functional chief executives cannot administer appropriations but can be performance reporters under the Act.

 Relationship with host department